eweviwo/central/README.md

 Starting this open source project in 2024, we wrote [another piece](https://eweviwo.substack.com/p/open-sourcing-eeviwo) on why we taking this approach.
 ## What problem does it solve?

-The project will increase accessibility to (Ghanaian) Ewe cultural knowledge and reduce the mean time to socialise someone or be socialised yourself.
+The project will increase accessibility to (Ghanaian) Ewe culture knowledge and reduce the mean time to socialise someone or be socialised yourself.
 ## How to use the project

-One can currently listen to some already produced podcasts from our [our home page](https://linktr.ee/eweviwo) whiles our mobile app is under development.
+One can currently listen to some already produced podcasts from our [our home page](https://linktr.ee/eweviwo) whiles the project's system is under development.
 ## How to contribute to the project

-We encourage any prospective contributor to to begin by visiting [the breakdown page](https://github.com/eweviwo/central/blob/main/BREAKDOWN.md) of the project.
+We encourage any prospective contributor to begin by visiting [the breakdown page](https://github.com/eweviwo/central/blob/main/BREAKDOWN.md) of the project.